AlexNaron/familydocs/README.md

 ## Overview

 This Spring Boot application provides a RESTful API for managing documents with tagging functionality.
 It allows users to perform CRUD operations on documents and manage tags associated with them.
-Authentication is handled via Spring Security, ensuring that users can only access and modify their documents.

-## Features

-- **User Authentication:** Utilizes Spring Security for handling user authentication.
-- **Document CRUD:** Users can create, retrieve, update, and delete documents.
-- **Tag Management:** Users can add and remove tags from their documents.

 ## Getting Started